Assura Resources and User Guides

 When a Manager determines the severity of an incident or safety observation (realised or potential) to be moderate (medical treatment), significant (hospitalisation), major (fatality or permanent disability), or catastrophic (multiple fatalities), then a DSO will be assigned to investigate.

-DSOs are the best equiped to complete an investigate as the safety leaders in their departments.
+DSOs are the best equipped to complete an investigate as the safety leaders in their departments.

 Please see the video below on how to complete the investigation section in Assura.